 - Two letters of recommendation - Letters of recommendation can either be included with your application or sent separately to the Director of the program.
 Letters do not necessarily have to be from faculty; anyone who you feel can provide us with a recommendation as to why they feel you would make a good candidate for this program as well as for professional school would suffice.

 Please note: Due to the high instances of forged letters of recommendation, letters of recommendation must be written on the recommender's department/institution/company letterhead, and must be signed.
 Letters must be sent directly from the recommender by mail, or as a PDF signed document to the email address below; they cannot be sent by students.

 - A personal statement.
 Students are asked to respond to the following question: "Please describe your professional goals.
 Include in this description a discussion of the factors and experiences which contributed to your formulation."

 - An official transcript(s) from the college/university(s) you received your bachelor's degree, with the notation that you have been conferred/ officially graduated with a final cumulative GPA.

-- Post-baccalaureate students do not have separate sections of math and science courses.
+- Post-baccalaureate students in the non-accelerated track do not have separate sections of math and science courses.
 They register for the same courses as our undergraduate students;

 - Priority registration is always given to undergraduate students.

-- The Program in Premedical Studies at The City College of New York post-baccalaureate program is a program for career changers.
-If you are researching a post-baccalaureate program to enhance your undergraduate science grades, this is not the program for you.
+- The Program in Pre-Medical Studies at The City College of New York post-baccalaureate program is a program for career changers.
+If you are researching post-baccalaureate programs to enhance your undergraduate science grades, this may not be the program for you.

-- The program in Premedical Studies cannot support students who are applying to the following programs: Nursing, Physician's Assistant, Occupational Therapy, Physical Therapy, Public Health or Pharmacy as we do not advise in these health areas.
+- The program in Pre-Medical Studies does not advise for students who hope to applying to the following programs: Nursing, Physician's Assistant, Occupational Therapy, Physical Therapy, Public Health or Pharmacy.

 - No post-baccalaureate student will receive a committee letter from the Director of the Premedical Studies Program who has earned fewer than 24 City College science credits;